 The amphibian tunnels with the permanent amphibian fences must also be checked.
 Are the tunnels still passable resp. is the light of the tunnel end still visible?
 Is there too much snow, leaves, fallen trees or are the amphibian fences otherwise damaged or impaired?
 Are the tunnels well accepted and quickly found by the amphibians?
 Are the walking areas along the amphibian fence sufficiently cleared so that amphibians can migrate easily?
 Are predators causing problems? …

-The figure below shows an overview sketch of a two-way amphibian tunnel with guiding devices (compare Figure 5).
-The stop gutters (compare Figure 12 and 13) are intended to keep the amphibians from entering the roads via dirt roads.
+The figure below shows an overview sketch of a two-way amphibian tunnel with guiding devices (cf. Figure 5).
+The stop gutters (cf. Figure 12 and 13) are intended to keep the amphibians from entering the roads via dirt roads.
 Whereas these do not always work so well.
 A cattle grid would be a better option, but is probably too dangerous because of careless pedestrians.
-Reverse loops (compare Figure 14) are often missing; they are designed to get amphibians to turn around.
+Reverse loops (cf. Figure 14) are often missing; they are designed to get amphibians to turn around.
 Reverse loops should also be installed on temporary amphibian fences.

 Thanks to one-way barriers, amphibians cannot enter the road from the forest or wetland, but they can enter the forest or wetland from the road.
 Unfortunately, one-way barriers are not widely used yet.
-The company ACO offers such “ACO Wildlife One-Way Fences” (compare Figures 15-17).
+The company ACO offers such “ACO Wildlife One-Way Fences” (cf. Figures 15 – 17).

 Temporary road closure